-Look at the outlines of three log homes with approximately 2000 square feet of floor area on the next page.
+Look at the outlines of three log homes with approximately 2000 square feet of floor area at the bottom of this page.
 Home A is just about square, Home B is long and narrow and Home C has two extensions on the ends.
 Even though the floor areas of these homes are nearly the same, the perimeters of the homes are significantly different and the perimeter is a significant factor in determining total exterior wall surface area.

 For example, if we have flat log walls that are 12 feet high and ignore window and door openings, the exterior wood surface area of Home A is 2136 square feet whereas the exterior wood surface area of Home C is 2880 square feet, a difference of 35%.
 That’s why knowing the floor area of a home does not really help us determine the amount of finish required to stain a home.